sandraromerop/D1D2_Dopamine/README.md

   - Performs fits to the behavioral readout (anticipatory licking) from the Habenula lesion dataset  of reinforcement learning models
   - Figures from manuscript: 4c

+- **`biophysical_simulations_from_data`**
+  - Performs the biophysical simulations of dopamine release and receptor occupancy, having as inputs the dopamine firing rates recorded in Tian & Uchida, 2015
+  - These simulations are based on the  [codebase](https://github.com/jakobdreyer/Dopamine-Simulation-Tools) released by Jakob Dreyer.

 - **`drl_from_biophysical_simulations`**
   - Reproduces the analysis performed on the output variables from the biophysical simulations
   - Figures from manuscript: 6c, 6e-f, 6h-i